Data Wrangling

 If you have questions on this policy please ask in the Assignment Discussion forum on Canvas and I will answer there.
 I have this policy because learning to program is both individual hard work and learning how to get help from others.
 Sometimes chatting through with another class member is just what is needed.

-10.2 Working with AI
+Working with Gen AI

 1. Provide proper attribution